 I fully admit I'm a strange mix of snob and cult fan when it comes to horror.
 Some of my favorite horror films in recent years have been The Babadook and It Follows.
 I'm really looking forward to The Autopsy of Jane Doe.
 Which I believe was done by the same director who did the captivating and beautiful Trollhunter.

 I'm a huge fan of the Evil Dead franchise, yet after the first season of Ash vs. The Evil Dead, I couldn't watch anymore.
-(Which really bums me out because I pretty much follow Bruce Campbell wherever he may go.
-In the fictional universe!
-Not in the stalking way.)
+Which really bums me out because I pretty much follow Bruce Campbell wherever he may go.

 The ultraviolence of a Tarantino movie seems to exist in an alternate universe.
 A world where Samurai swords can be taken on planes like carry-ons.
-It tends not to stay with me because it's not realistic.
+It doesn't stay with me because it's not realistic.
 I don't believe it's happening and I don't have to worry about 88 samurai being killed by a woman out for revenge.
-Anybody who tries to pretend that a film fan's love should behave itself in a certain way doesn't understand the fact that movies are capable of evoking nuanced emotions in widely varying individuals.
-I used to avoid writing about horror because of how many people tend to show up to tell you, "You can't feel that way."

 Watch the trailer below, then head to Netflix for an incredible film.